Cellular Optimization

 One of the more important and easy-to-use tools to enhance cellular data performance is connecting external antennas to a Peplink router.

-Options include using an antenna mounted above local clutter, switching to a higher gain antenna, getting an antenna outside of signal interfering metal, or even using a directional antenna to reach a specific far away tower.
+Options include using an antenna mounted above local clutter, switching to a higher-gain antenna, getting an antenna outside of signal-interfering metal, or even using a directional antenna to reach a specific faraway tower.

-For more information on how to select Antennas check our guide:
+For more information on how to select antennas, check our guide:

 Selecting Mobile Cellular Antennas